When cancer comes back after treatment

 A new or recurrent cancer can be difficult to cope with when you have already been through treatment for cancer.
 You may have thought that the cancer had gone and your life may have started to get back to normal.
 You may have some of the same feelings you had when you were first diagnosed with bowel cancer.
 Your emotions may feel even stronger this time.

 If you are having trouble coping, speak to your healthcare team.
 They may be able to refer you to a counsellor or psychologist.
 Family and friends can also be a great support.
 Some people like to speak to others in the same situation through online forums or local support groups.
-Visit our online patient forum to talk about your experiences, share knowledge and get support from other people.
+Visit our online community to talk about your experiences, share knowledge and get support from other people.

 You can also get advice and support with work, money and childcare.